AhmedTammam244/Stream-Data-to-Elasticsearch-with-Apache-Beam/README.md

 Author : Ahmed Tammam
 In this post I walk through the process of handling unbounded streaming data using Apache Beam, and pushing it to Elasticsearch  as a data warehouse.

+1. read from topic pubsub

+2. Creating a New Sink
+3. Implementing the Sink Subclass
+4. Implementing the Writer Subclass

  to run project you must know
    1.runner (DirctRunner or DataFlowRunner )
    2. project name , create topic (good) from https://console.cloud.google.com/cloudpubsub/topic